ibrahim85/ncdc-weather-api/README.md

 # ncdc-weather-api
-API to access Accuweather data written in Python.
+API to access NCDC data written in Python.